d0bbl/Restful-shop-api-project/README.md

 ## Local Installation

-Copy `database.example` to `database.js` and update it with your NoSQL credentials.
+Copy `database.example` to `database.js` and update it with your database credentials.

 ## Running the application